 It includes 36 national parks, game reserves, community conservancies and game management areas.
-Most notably, the area will include the Caprivi Strip, Chobe National Park, the Okavango Delta (the largest Ramsar Site in the World) and the Victoria Falls (a World Heritage Site and one of the Seven Natural Wonders of the World).
+Most notably, the area includes the Zambezi Region, Chobe National Park, the Okavango Delta (the largest Ramsar Site in the World) and the Victoria Falls (a World Heritage Site and one of the Seven Natural Wonders of the World).

 Kavango Zambezi promises to be southern Africa's premier tourist destination with the largest contiguous population of the African elephant (approximately 250 000) on the continent.
 Conservation and tourism will be the vehicle for socio-economic development in the region.

-A memorandum of understanding towards what is set to become Africa’s biggest conservation area and the world’s largest transfrontier conservation area was signed in December 2006.
+A memorandum of understanding for the establishment of Africa’s biggest conservation area and the world’s largest terrestrial transfrontier conservation area was signed in December 2006.

 To guide its development, the five governments commissioned a pre-feasibility study that was facilitated by Peace Parks Foundation.
 In June 2010 the German Federal Ministry for Economic Cooperation and Development (BMZ), through KfW, committed funding for KAZA TFCA’s development.
 Peace Parks Foundation was appointed as implementing agent by the partner countries to provide financial management and

 technical and co-financing support to the KAZA secretariat.
 The Netherlands Directorate-General for International Cooperation supported various projects.

 On 18 August 2011, the presidents of the republics of Angola, Botswana, Namibia, Zambia and Zimbabwe signed a treaty that formally and legally established the TFCA.